Part II · The Personal Scale · What am I? How should I live?

 Seeing (even when what is seen is disturbing) is better than not seeing.
 Even partial light is better than chosen darkness.

-Scholium: This trust is confirmed when you face a truth you would rather have avoided, when you refuse a comfortable lie.
-Faith in Lucidity does not promise that lucidity brings happiness.
-It promises that living lucidly is more worthwhile than sleeping comfortably, even when lucidity hurts.
-Tao is greater than the sum of what we see (Postulate 3); our seeing is always partial.
-Faith in Lucidity stands precisely on this premise: seeing is worthwhile not because we can see everything, but because even partial light is better than chosen darkness.
+This trust is confirmed when you face a truth you would rather avoid or refuse a comfortable lie.
+Faith in Lucidity does not promise happiness.
+It says lucid life is more worthwhile than comfortable sleep, even when seeing hurts.
+Because Tao exceeds what we see (Postulate 3), all seeing is partial; even partial light is better than chosen darkness.

-The Four Faiths are not four doctrines.
-They are four postures, how you choose to stand before a world you can never fully comprehend ().
+The Four Faiths are four postures before a world you can never fully comprehend (Figure 23).

 VI.3 · Ethical Propositions